tcondit/interview-liatrio-2018/Principal-Consultant-Questions.md

    which to deploy and run those applications.
 And both will have share their sometimes siloed knowledge with each other to help the team succeed.

    I've not mentioned perceived risk, but it's a big one.
-Virtual machines, then Git, now hosted cloud environments potentially lower to virtually nil the risk associated with making changes.
+First virtual machines, then Git, now hosted cloud environments potentially lower to virtually nil the risk associated with making changes.
 Anyone can spin up an ephemeral EC2 instance and associated machinery (VPC, internet gateway, security groups, EBS, etc.) and have a live environment in minutes.
 With automation like CloudFormation or Terraform, they hardly even need to know how it was created.
 When they're done with it, just delete the entire stack!
    This is a wonderful technical achievement, but I'm more interested in the way it changes peoples' relationships to their compute environments.
 The "pets" are gone, and the "cattle" are slowly taking their place.
 No risk, no loss.
 Repeat as often as necessary, and please don't think you need to keep some polluted old machine hanging around because "that's how we've always done it".
 Please.
 No.

    A successful transformation creates a stronger working relationship between the developers and operations folks.
 It allows for smaller and more frequent